 At Delta, she spearheaded customer service strategy, communications, and systems that engineered legendary customer service turnaround at Delta Air Lines.
 This included the on-board renaissance that transformed the flight attendant role as the new face of the Delta brand.
 Launched to 14,000 flight attendants.
 Became company-wide keynote speaker for frontline in 36 employee engagement meetings speaking with 30,000 people in multiple departments and locations across the globe.
 Her team’s impact continues on flights across the globe today and these service innovations were also recognized with the prestigious JD Powers Award.

 She was a Diversity Champion at P&G for many years as a woman, woman of color and African-American leader including supporting efforts where the company received the Department of Labor’s Opportunity 2000 Diversity Award.
 She’s served/serves on several boards including Georgia’s Department of Public Health’s Worksite Wellness Committee, the AARP Community Volunteer program, and annually on the Princeton University Georgia Recruitment Committee.
 She chairs the Atlanta Chapter of Melrose Alumni and was featured in the PBS documentary, A Community Called Orange Mound.
 She is a world-acknowledged fashionista who matches classics with trends every day.

-Cheryl has traveled to more than 30 countries, 48 of our 50 states, but no matter where she is in the world, she is always the proud daughter of Mr. and Mrs. Jimmie Scales Jr. and makes Atlanta her home.
+Cheryl has traveled to more than 30 countries, 48 of our 50 states, but no matter where she is in the world, she is always the proud daughter of Mr. and Mrs. Jimmie Scales Jr. and makes both Atlanta and Memphis her home.